Calcinus seurati

 Calcinus seurati, commonly known as Seurat's hermit crab or whitebanded hermit, is a species of hermit crab in the family Diogenidae.
 It was first described by French carcinologist Jacques Forest in 1951.
+This species is found in rocky pools where they would be seen crawling out to the wet, algae-covered rocks.
+Calcinus seurati can be found in Indo-Pacific regions around the tropical area.